Summary and Analysis of “Go and Catch a Falling Star”

 False, ere I come, to two, or three.

-Introduction to song ‘Go and Catch a Falling Star’:
+Introduction to song ‘Go and Catch a Falling Star’

-The song ‘Go and catch a Falling Star’ is one of the famous works by John Donne because of its title that fascinates and shocks the readers.
+The song ‘Go and catch a Falling Star’ is one of the famous works by Jon Done because of its title that fascinates and shocks the readers.
 Use of different contrasts, exaggerations and hyperbolic language make it more interesting for the readers.
 The theme of this song is on infidelity and inconsistency of woman.
 It seems that Donne does not believe in love or he experienced something in his past that made him to think so.
 He argues that a woman cannot be beautiful and faithful at the same time.
 He asks his readers to do some impossible tasks to do and wants to realize that like all other impossible tasks, finding a true and fair woman is also impossible.

 Rhyme Scheme and Style of the Song; ‘Go and Catch a falling Star’

 The song “Go and Catch a Falling Star” has colloquial style.
 It is a three-stanza poem, and each stanza has a set of nine lines.
 The all lines follow a regular pattern of ABABCCDDD.
 The song contains a strange kind of music in it.
 The rhyme scheme of the song follows a regular pattern.
 The first and third line, and second and fourth line, rhyme with each other.
 The fifth and sixth lines form a couplet that rhymes at last syllables.
 The last three lines of the song rhyme at the end of each stanza.
-The last syllable of each line of the stanza is as follows: ‘ar’, ‘oot’, ‘are’, ‘oot’, ‘ing’, ‘ing’, ‘ind’, ‘ind’, ‘ind’ that form up a regular pattern.
+The last syllable of each line of the stanza is as follows:‘ar’, ‘oot’, ‘are’, ‘oot’, ‘ing’, ‘ing’, ‘ind’, ‘ind’, ‘ind’ that form up a regular pattern.

-Tone of the Poet in the Song:
+Tone of the Poet in the Song

 Throughout the poem, Donne changes his tone.
 Tone of the poem is not constant but varying.
 Sometime poet uses a light and humorous tone and sometime the tone is harsh, cruel, and self-pitying.
 The poet is upset and annoyed by the infidelity and inconstancy of women.
-The speaker repeatedly uses authoritative and commanding word like Go, Get, Tell, Teach, etc. The overall mood and approach of the poet is pessimistic.
+The speaker repeatedly uses authoritative and commanding word like Go, Get, Tell, Teach etc. The overall mood and approach of the poet is pessimistic.

-Summary of the Song ‘Go and Catch a Falling Star’:
+Summary of the Song ‘Go and Catch a Falling Star’

-In the song, the reader comes to know about a belief of the poet regarding fidelity of the women.
+In the song, the reader comes to know about the belief of the poet regarding fidelity of the women.
 John Donne tells to his readers that no woman is in the world who is beautiful and faithful at same time.

 In the opening lines of the song, the poet gives the reader a numerous impossible tasks to do.
 These include catching a falling star, who cleft the foot of the devil, where pastime goes, how to hear mermaids singing, and remove envy in human being.”